-Antioxidants are molecules that can help prevent damage to your cells (31).
+Antioxidants are molecules that can help protect cells against damage (

-Many claim that reishi mushroom is effective for this purpose.
+Many claim that reishi mushroom is effective at improving antioxidant status.

-Summary A small amount of research has shown that reishi mushroom could improve good cholesterol or blood sugar.
-However, the majority of the research indicates that it does not improve cholesterol, blood sugar or antioxidants in the body.
+Some research suggests that reishi mushroom could improve HDL cholesterol and blood sugar.
+However, other studies indicate that it does not improve cholesterol, blood sugar, or antioxidant levels.

-Unlike some foods or supplements, the dose of reishi mushroom can vary substantially based on which type is used (
+Unlike some foods or supplements, the dose of reishi mushroom can vary depending on which type is used.

-Commonly, a dried extract of the mushroom is used instead.
+Commonly, a dried extract of the mushroom is used.
 In these cases, the dose is approximately 10 times less than when the mushroom itself is consumed (

-For example, 50 grams of reishi mushroom itself may be comparable to approximately 5 grams of the mushroom extract.
-Doses of the mushroom extract vary but typically range from approximately 1.5 to 9 grams per day (
+For example, 50 grams (g) of reishi mushroom itself may be comparable to approximately 5 g of mushroom extract.
+Doses of the mushroom extract vary but typically range from approximately 1.5–9 g per day (

 Additionally, some supplements use only certain portions of the extract.
 In these cases, the recommended doses may be much lower than the values reported above.

-Summary The dose of reishi mushroom varies based on the form of the fungus, so it is important to know which form you are using.
+The dose of reishi mushroom varies based on the specific form.
 Consuming the mushroom itself provides higher doses, while extracts provide lower doses.

-Despite its popularity, there are those who have questioned the safety of reishi mushroom.
+Despite its popularity, some have questioned the safety of reishi mushroom.

-Some research found that those who took reishi mushroom for 4 months were almost two times as likely to experience a side effect as those taking a placebo (
+Some research found that those who took reishi mushroom for 4 months were almost twice as likely to experience minor side effects as those taking a placebo (

-Other research also indicated that four weeks of taking reishi mushroom extract did not produce any detrimental effects on the liver or kidneys in healthy adults (
+Other research found that taking reishi mushroom extract for 4 weeks did not produce any detrimental effects on the liver or kidneys in healthy adults (

-This makes it difficult to know for certain if the mushroom itself was responsible for the observed liver damage or if there were problems with the powdered extract.
+Still, because other factors were involved, it can be difficult to determine if the mushroom itself was responsible for the observed liver damage.

 Nevertheless, there are several groups of people who should probably avoid reishi, including people taking other medications like anticoagulants or immunosuppressants (31).

 Reishi mushroom is a popular fungus used in Eastern medicine, which could help boost the immune system.

-This fungus may also be able to decrease the size and number of tumors in certain types of cancer, as well as improve quality of life for some cancer patients.
+This fungus may also be able to decrease the size and number of tumors in certain types of cancer, as well as improve the quality of life for some people with cancer.